DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 ### Test Actions Fail After Authentication

 This issue can be caused by the browser's page caching.

-Try disabling it and check if the issue persists.
+In order to guarantee seamless test execution, browsers that run TestCafe tests should always fetch the tested page from the TestCafe proxy server.
+This ensures that automation scripts on the page are in sync with the server side.

+However, if the browser uses a cached copy of the page, automation mechanisms may be interrupted.
+Among other issues, this could reset authentication data in the cookies, local and session storages during navigation.

+If tests fail unexpectedly after authentication, try the following steps:

+* Enable the [preserveUrl](#optionspreserveurl) option to avoid automatic navigation.
+* If `preserveUrl` does not fix the issue, disable page caching.
+Note that this slows down test execution.

 Use the [fixture.disablePageCaching](../test-code-structure.md#disable-page-caching) and [test.disablePageCaching](../test-code-structure.md#disable-page-caching) methods to disable caching during a particular fixture or test.